pscedu/psc-wpdocs/neocortex/reference-compilation-neocortex.md

 Singularity>
 ```

-Now, the different parameter files used for the validation/compilation/training processes can be specified.
+Now the different parameter files used for the validation/compilation/training processes can be specified.
 Let's say that you don't want to use the default "configs/params.yaml" file but instead one in a different (custom) directory (`--params custom_configs/params.yaml`).
-This can be done by using the original "params.yaml" file and setting the values there, and then the contents of the output can also be written into a different path (`--model_dir custom_output_dir`):
+This can be done by copying the original "params.yaml" file and editing the values in your copy.
+The contents of the output can also be written into a different path (`--model_dir custom_output_dir`):

 ```
 Singularity> cp -r configs custom_configs